 Also read: Section 56 of Income Tax Act

-To calculate capital gains under Section 48 of the Income Tax Act, follow these steps:
+To compute your capital gains under Section 48 of the Income Tax Act, follow these steps:

-- Determine the sale consideration: This is the amount received from the sale or transfer of a capital asset.
+- Identify the full sale consideration received from the sale of the asset.

-- Cost of acquisition: Deduct the original purchase price of the asset.
+- Deduct the cost of any improvements made to the asset.

 Conclusion